-Seychelles, Mauritius & Réunion: Day 9 The forests on Mauritius are confined to the mountains of the southwest of the island, where the scenery is spectacular.
+Seychelles, Mauritius & Réunion: Day 7 The forests on Mauritius are now mostly confined to the mountains of the southwest of the island, where the scenery is spectacular.
 The volcanic ridges and peaks are dissected by deep valleys cloaked in lush forest where White-tailed Tropicbirds float over the green canopy and the white plumes of waterfalls cascade over cliffs to the valley floor far below.

 Since the island was discovered by man in 1598 the natural vegetation has suffered greatly with the result that many of the native island birds have dwindled almost to the point of extinction through a combination of habitat destruction and some unfortunate introductions of both birds and mammals.
 Some species became extinct, notably the Dodo which has since become a symbol of man’s failure to live in harmony with nature.

 The Mauritius Kestrel has made a remarkable comeback in recent years, having also reached the brink of extinction.
 This remarkable falcon is a forest dweller and has evolved short wings and a long, manoeuvrable tail more typical of an accipiter than a falcon to cope with its woodland environment.
-Its main prey are the tiny green geckos that live on the leaves of the Traveller’s Palm and some other trees.
+Its main prey is the tiny green gecko that lives on the leaves of the Traveller’s Palm and some other trees.

 As we explore the remaining forest, Mascarene Swiftlets flutter over the canopy and Mauritius Grey White-eyes flit from tree to tree, but we will have to work quite hard to get to grips with Mauritius Cuckooshrike, Mauritius Bulbul, Mascarene Paradise Flycatcher (the local form is sometimes treated as a single-island endemic), Mauritius Olive White-eye and Mauritius Fody as all five are still declining.
-The white-eye in particular has suffered more than any other passerine from predation by introduced rats, cats and monkeys, so we will need to spend some time in order to find this rare endemic.
+The white-eye, in particular, has suffered more than any other passerine from predation by introduced rats, cats and monkeys, so we may need to spend some time in order to find this rare endemic.

 We will also have time to look at the birds of the cultivated lowlands, the majority of which are introduced species, such as Striated (or Green-backed) Heron, Malagasy Turtle Dove, Zebra and Spotted Doves, Mascarene Martin, Red-whiskered Bulbul, Village Weaver, Red Fody, Yellow-fronted Canary, Common Waxbill, Common Myna and House Crow.

-Close to our hotel the sandy beach and mudflats are attractive to migrant waders including Greater Sand Plover, Grey (or Black-bellied) Plover, Curlew Sandpiper, Eurasian Whimbrel and Ruddy Turnstone.
+Sandy beaches and mudflats are attractive to migrant shorebirds such as Greater Sand Plover, Grey (or Black-bellied) Plover, Curlew Sandpiper, Whimbrel and Ruddy Turnstone.